 Healthy soil is teeming with life, with around 50 billion organisms in any given handful.
 Yet the United Nations (UN) estimates a third of the planet’s soil is degraded, with intensive agriculture being one cause of that.
 This leaves soil not fertile enough to grow crops.
 Damage to the soil continues to be done.
 The UN’s Global Assessment of Soil Pollution report estimated pesticide use increased 75% between 2000 and 2017, with the global annual production of industrial chemicals is project to increase by 85% by 2030.

 McCain’s CEO Max Koeune sees the coming years as critical in making progress to protect the resilience of farms.
-“We must all contribute to growing food that will help feed the planet sustainably for the generations to come, and protect and sustain the livelihoods of those who grow that food.
-We have to start today, if the planet is going to be better tomorrow.”
+“We must all contribute to growing food that will help feed the planet sustainably for the generations to come, and will protect and sustain the livelihood of those that grow that food.
+We have to start today, if the planet is going to be better tomorrow”

 With around a quarter of global emissions due to agriculture, land use and forestry, we believe improving soil health through regenerative agriculture practices is a vital way to store carbon and tackle climate change.
-It can also increase biodiversity, reduce pollution and maintain regular yields for farmers.
+It can also increase biodiversity, reduce pollution and maintain regular farmer yields.